geekysam7/genai-dashboards/README.md

 > Added app name based interaction, for other interactions, I tried the free text search logic and indexed the data in elasticsearch.
 Based on that I tried prompts on chatGPT to create query payload for our defined types.

+> Added filter support at chart level for category chart.

 We should be able to visualise app data based on sentiment from the second file as well.

 > Done! we aggregate at two levels - global & app.